gitgitgadget/gitgitgadget/res/WELCOME.md

 Also, it is a good idea to review the commit messages one last time, as the Git project expects them in a quite specific form:

 * the lines should not exceed 76 columns,
-* the first line should be like a header and typically start with a prefix like "tests:" or "commit:", and
+* the first line should be like a header and typically start with a prefix like "tests:" or "revisions:" to state which subsystem the change is about, and
 * the commit messages' body should be describing the "why?" of the change.
 * Finally, the commit messages should end in a [Signed-off-by:](https://git-scm.com/docs/SubmittingPatches#dco) line matching the commits' author.